 PERSON C: I woke up, went to fetch firewood and found my dad hanging.
 Seeing as my dad was our only hope, when I saw that, nothing else came to mind but suicide.
 I got hold of rat poison and wrote a suicide note but was found by the police before harming myself.

-In Kenya, an estimated 311 people commit suicide yearly, recording 77 women and 240 men according to the Standard Extract report.
+In Kenya, an estimated 311 people die by suicide yearly, recording 77 women and 240 men according to the Standard Extract report.
 Reports also have it that Central Kenya is the leading in suicide deaths with at least 5 deaths daily.
 Considering the fact suicide is criminalized in Kenya, and under reporting and misreporting of suicide related deaths is common, coming up with accurate findings can be a challenge.
 Stigmatization may also hinder coming up with official numbers.
 The facts, however, remain.
 That suicide is criminalized, it is under reported, that it has been marked as one of the leading causes of death in Kenya, especially among the youth.

 You might ask yourselves why all this is happening.